molepigeon/think-2406-lab/2_container_registry/4_kubernetes.md

             `Esc, :wq, Enter`

-    2. Patch the default Service Account. `kubectl patch` allows you to specify a patch, in this case a JSON patch, to apply to the resource.
+    2. Option 2: Patch the default Service Account. `kubectl patch` allows you to specify a patch, in this case a JSON patch, to apply to the resource.
 You can use this to automate rollouts.

         `kubectl patch sa default --type="json" --patch '[{"op":"add", "path":"/imagePullSecrets/-", "value": {"name":"think-registry-demo"}}]'`